Lebanese Navy: Coastal Radar Stations

 The Lebanese Navy is in charge of the coastal radar stations, in 1992, three stations in all of Tripoli, Sidon, and Tyre were established, followed by upgrades and new stations in 1997.
 However, during the 2006 Lebanon War all of the stations were bombed by the Israeli Navy.
 After the war ended, Germany and Lebanon signed a bilateral agreement to establish The Coastal Radar Organization (CRO) which aimed to create and consolidate a chain of seven coastal radar stations with the ability to cover the entire Mediterranean coast of Lebanon.
 Three of these stations are older and were refurbished with new equipment and facilities; the four other are new installations.

-Surveillance

-In February, 2008, the Lebanese navy ordered six Pharos XLR3+ Long Range Multisensor Surveillance Platforms in order to equip their naval stations which lack 24/7 long-range surveillance and reconnaissance capabilities in all weather conditions.

 Training

 The Lebanese Naval Forces send nearly all of their Navy officers for training abroad in a variety of European countries as well as the United States.
 Each country offers different training depending on the specializations of each officer.
 Officers sent to the United States have undergone schooling in surface warfare and experienced on job training with the US Coast Guard.
 Many Lebanese Naval Forces Engineers head to France where they receive education regarding detection, transmission, and artillery.
 Skills used in much of the domestic duties of the Lebanese Naval Forces from initial staff courses, amphibious training, and maritime drug enforcement are taught at British academies.
-The skills of the Lebanese Naval Forces are not incredibly diverse or necessarily advanced to the level of European countries due to their limited human resources and equipments.
+The skills of the Lebanese Naval Forces are not incredibly diverse or necessarily advanced to the level of European countries due to their limited human resources and equipment.